SaleemIbrahim1212/blogpost-template/_posts/2025-11-08-millestone-2.md

 - **Brighter colors** (e.g., *yellow*, *light blue*) → more frequent shot zones.
 - **Darker colors** (e.g., *pink*, *purple*) → less frequent shot zones.

-Most shots cluster in the **lower-left region** (short distance and small angle), showing that players tend to shoot from **high-probability areas near the center front of the net**.
+Most shots cluster in the **bottom region** (short distance and small angle), showing that players tend to shoot from **high-probability areas near the center front of the net**.